 After spending her formative years in Hong Kong and The Philippines, Cecile attended film school at Northwestern – focusing on sound, camera assist and producing.
 As an award-winning Producer, she was given a mentor by the Academy of Television Arts and Sciences (Emmys) and moved to the City of Angels to work in film.
 To this day, she does not know how to drive a vehicle so L.A. was not to be, and Chicago (with her snow and amazing food) beckoned her back.
 Since returning to Chicago, Cecile has directed and edited several projects and her commercial work has screened in theaters across America.
 Her true passion lies in education though – her first taste of the Digital Humanities came by photographing and cataloging Buddhist Cave Art for the Mellon International Dunhuang Archive and she has been in involved with academia ever since.

 As an avid Pokemon Go fan, Cecile is interested in involving more games, game building, and app usage into pedagogy.
 She has presented about Digital Humanities, Gaming in higher education, Managing student staff, and Diversity, Equity and Inclusion at UB Tech, CCUMC (Consortium of College and University Media Centers), TeachX and Educause’ Women Advance IT.
-As a Weinberg Staff Advisory Board member, she co-chairs the Diversity Equity and Inclusion Committee.
-She is also a full-stack developer.
+As a Weinberg Staff Advisory Board member, she co-chairs the Diversity, Equity, Inclusion and Accessibility Committee.
+She also serves on the similarly themed IDEA committee of CCUMC, an international group of AV Professionals with both institutional and corporate members.
+Cecile is also a full-stack developer.

-Please contact Cecile with any questions about equipment (either current or for future projects), or if you need help incorporating new technologies into your curriculum.
+Please contact Cecile with any questions about equipment and pedagogy (either current or for future projects), or if you need help incorporating new technologies into your curriculum.